tudelft3d/prepair/README.md

 ## What is prepair?

-prepair permits you to easily repair "broken" GIS polygons, and that according to the international standards ISO 19107.
+prepair -- pronounce "p-repair" as in polygon-repair -- permits you to easily repair "broken" GIS polygons, and that according to the international standards ISO 19107.
 In brief, given a polygon stored in [WKT](http://en.wikipedia.org/wiki/Well-known_text), it *automatically* repairs it and gives you back a valid WKT.
 Automated repair methods can be considered as interpreting ambiguous or ill-defined polygons and giving a coherent and clearly defined output.

 It performs more or less the same as the new PostGIS 2.0's function [ST_MakeValid()](http://postgis.org/documentation/manual-svn/ST_MakeValid.html), but is several order of magnitude faster, scales better to massive polygons, and predicting its behaviour is simple (so one can guess how her polygons will be repaired).